Mathematics A Level

 Links with other subjects:

-You’ll study a combination of Pure Mathematics, Mechanics and Statistics on this course.
-Mathematics links well with Engineering, Architecture, Physics, Chemistry, Medicine, Pharmacy, Optometry, Business Studies, Accounting and IT.
+Mathematics links well with Engineering, Architecture, Physics, Chemistry, Medicine, Pharmacy, Optometry, Business Studies, Accounting, IT.

 Future Career Opportunities

-Last year 90% of students who had studied Mathematics as one of their A Levels went on to University to study subjects such as Mathematics, Mechanical Engineering, Computer Science, Computer Games Development, Accounting and Finance, Business Management, Economics, Pharmacy and Chemistry.
+Every year a high proportion of students who have studied Mathematics as one of their A Levels progress to University to study degrees such as Mathematics, Mechanical Engineering, Computer Science, Computer Games Development, Accounting and Finance, Business Management, Economics, Pharmacy and Chemistry.
 Mathematics can help open doors to many careers.

 Why Study at BSFC?

 The College is a modern, friendly environment.
 Your Mathematics teachers work hard to support you and every year a high proportion of our students progress to the top universities.